madworm/KiCad-Stuff/scripts/visual-diffs_on_gerber-files/README.md

 2) Adjust as necessary!

 3) Copy the script to a convenient place (/usr/local/bin/) and make it executable.

+4) Easily integrates with the 'qgit' GUI as 'external-diff' (Ctrl+D).

+   Configure 'qgit' to run "xterm -e vis_diff.sh" as its 'External diff tool'.

 Invocation from git: